 Bacton; a place name to conjure with if you know North East Norfolk’s emptier fringe.
-A confusing piece of coast where as you move North of Happisburgh the cliff first drops and as you swing further there is a vale where Walcott sits.
-As the cliff starts to rise a series of tiny villages grow on the shallow slope where the mud, clay and sand cliffs start to rise and gain height again towards Mundesley and Trimingham.
-Walcott marks the lowest point, the exposed concrete edge leading on past the Poacher’s Pocket where the welcome to Bacton sign marks what is actually what remains of Keswick, a village mostly long lost to the North Sea.
-What remains of Keswick fades invisibly into Broomholm with its broken medieval priory and on to the fricative centre consonants of Bacton.
+A confusing piece of coast where as you move north of Happisburgh; the cliff drops and as it swings further round and there is a vale where Walcott sits.
+A series of tiny villages have grown on the shallow plain before the mud, clay and sand cliffs start to rise and gain height towards Mundesley and Trimingham.
+Walcott marks the lowest point, the exposed concrete edge leading on past the Poacher’s Pocket where the Welcome to Bacton sign trumpets what is actually what remains of Keswick, a village largely long lost to the North Sea.
+What remains of it fades invisibly into Bromholm with its broken medieval priory and on to the fricative centre consonants of Bacton.

 The beach is typical of this part of Norfolk.
 These are the edges of Doggerland, hacked off and bitten away by the sea.
 When the tide is out the beach is wide and sandy, scattered lines of pebbles.
 Above it soft cliffs of glacial mud, alluvium and clay slump in slow motion.
 The sequential deposition of these are visible if you look at the numerous water-bound cliff falls even for a few seconds.
 It’s one of those bits of landscape in section where you can walk backwards through a few thousand years using your fingertips, see the layering so pronounced in places.
-This clay moved in vast toes pushed by ice and then dumped, all overlain by alluviums put down as the ice melted, sands and muds forming in pools on top.
+This clay moved in vast toes pushed by ice and then dumped it, all overlain by alluviums put down as the ice melted, sands and muds forming in pools on top.

 Thanks to Comrade Reg at Soviet Auto Luxury Tours for the map.